vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 auth0railsapp_app_1 exited with code 1
 ```

-There in lies the clue.
+Therein lies the clue.
 Rails server stores process id within the `tmp/pids/server.pid` file.
 You may need to manually delete that file and restart the services using :

 ```bash
 docker-compose down